CryptoBlades/cb-gitbook-wiki/strategies-and-guides/weapons.md

 Based on the above information, we can make several key decisions in choosing our weapon.

 * Always use a weapon that matches the character's element.
-* Choose a weapon with as high numerical stats as possible for maximum SKILL payout.
+* Choose a weapon with as high numerical stats as possible for maximum $XWeapon payout.
 * Try and match a weapon's attribute element with the character's element for an increase in win rate.